NikhilPeri/oec-2018/app/views/home/_docs.html.md

 stock_identifier
 :  A three letter code to identify a stock (ex.
 AAPL)
 ```
-This will cost $3 and will return the current stock price, along with
+This will cost $3 and will return the current stock price in cents, along with
-the last 10 prices of the stock
+the last 10 prices of the stock in cents

 _Example Response_

 ```
 {
+  success: true,
+  errors: [],
   ticker: 'OTT',
-  price: 394.22,
+  price: 39422,
-  historical_prices: [ ... ],
+  historical_prices: [ ... ]
-  success: true,
-  errors: null
 }
 ```